keyboard_arrow_up

 VIN (Vehicle Identification Number)

-A unique combination of letters and numbers created by a vehicle manufacturer to accurately identify a vehicle.
+A unique sequence of letters and numbers assigned by vehicle manufacturers to ensure accurate identification of a specific vehicle.

 More Marking Machinery Information